Covering the edges of a graph with perfect matchings: Introduction

-\begin{definition} A \textbf{cut} in the graph $G = (V,E)$ is the set of edges with exactly one endpoint in $S$ for some set $S \subseteq V$.
-In this case, $S$ and $V\backslash S$ are called the \textbf{shores} of the cut. \end{definition}

-\begin{definition} A cut is \textbf{odd} if both shores have odd cardinality.
-Notice that this requires $V$ to be even cardinality. \end{definition}

-\begin{definition} A set of edges $M \subseteq E$ is a \textbf{perfect matching} if every vertex is incident with exactly one edge in $M$. \end{definition}

-\begin{definition} A connected nontrivial graph is \textbf{matching-covered} if every edge belongs to a perfect matching.
-A graph is an \textbf{$r$-graph} if every vertex has degree $r$ and all odd cuts have size at least $r$. \end{definition}
+Let $G=(V,E)$ be a connected nontrivial graph.
+A set of edges $M \subseteq E$ is a \emph{perfect matching} if every vertex is incident with exactly one edge of $M$.
+A graph is \emph{matching-covered} if every edge belongs to a perfect matching.
+Matching theory is a rich and widely studied area, with extensive work done around matching-covered graphs, starting with \cite{Edmonds1965MaximumMA,Edmonds1982BrickDA,lovaszplummer}.
+A particular class of matching-covered graphs are so-called \emph{$r$-graphs}: a graph is an \emph{$r$-graph} if every vertex has degree $r$ and all odd cuts have size at least $r$ (a \emph{cut} is the set of edges with exactly one endpoint in $S$ for some set $S \subseteq V$; a cut is \emph{odd} if $|S|$ is odd).

-Extensive work has been done around matching-covered graphs, starting with \cite{Edmonds1965MaximumMA}, \cite{Edmonds1982BrickDA}, \cite{lovaszplummer}.
 The notion of $r$-graphs was first introduced by Seymour, who also showed that an $r$-graph is always matching-covered \cite{Seymour}.
-One question that naturally arises here is whether an $r$-graph contains $r$ disjoint perfect matchings, or alternatively, can the edges of an $r$-graph be covered by $r$ perfect matchings.
-One of the central results in this area is due to Lov\'asz, who got a characterization for the lattice $\mathcal{L} = \{\sum \alpha_i A_i : \alpha_i \in \mathbb{Z}\}$ generated by the perfect matchings $A_i$ of a matching-covered graph $G$ using dual lattice theory \cite{lovaszPM}.
-It follows from the characterization above that for an $r$-graph, the vector $2\cdot\mathbbm{1}$ belongs to $\mathcal{L}$.
-Hence, $\mathbbm{1}$ can be obtained as a half-integral (but not necessarily non-negative) combination of the perfect matchings of $G$.
+Being an $r$-graph is a necessary condition for the graphs whose edge sets can be partitioned into $r$ perfect matchings.
+One question that naturally arises here is whether this is a sufficient condition, i.e. whether an $r$-graph contains $r$ disjoint perfect matchings.
+Unfortunately, it is already false for $r=3$ in the case of Petersen graph, which does not contain two disjoint perfect matchings.
+However, there are several interesting relaxations of this problem.
+One of the central results in this area is due to Lov\'asz, who got a characterization for the lattice $\mathcal{L} = \{\sum \alpha_i A_i : \alpha_i \in \mathbb{Z}\}$ generated by the incidence vectors of perfect matchings $A_i$ of a matching-covered graph $G$ using dual lattice theory \cite{lovaszPM}.
+It follows from the characterization above that for an $r$-graph, the vector of all-twos $2\cdot\mathbbm{1}$ belongs to $\mathcal{L}$.
+Hence, the vector of all-ones $\mathbbm{1}$ can be obtained as a half-integral (but not necessarily non-negative) combination of the perfect matchings of $G$.
 In this paper, we strengthen this result by proving the existence of a half-integral solution in which there are only a few fractional coefficients, all equal to exactly $+1/2$.

 More formally, given an $r$-graph $G = (V,E)$ with $n$ vertices and $m$ edges (notice $2m = nr$), we want to study the set of solutions to $Ax=\mathbbm{1}$, where $A$ is a $\{0,1\}$ incidence matrix with rows corresponding to the edges of $G$ and columns corresponding to the perfect matchings in $G$ (we will adopt this notation throughout the paper).
 We consider graphs with no loops, but parallel edges are allowed.